Using Dashboards to Eliminate Data Clutter

 There has been so much research focused on how to improve visualization – whether it is in these principles or exercising common sense.
 One of iDashboards’ recent webinar, Exploring the Psychology of Visualization can also help improve your visualization techniques.
 Be sure to take advantage of these already existing resources!

-Ultimately, every element on the dashboard has to have purpose.
+Ultimately, every element on the dashboard has to have a purpose.
 Identify anything that does not add important information and get rid of it because every item will have a cognitive burden to it.
-Call it whatever you want – white noise, static, strobe light effect or visual overload – remove all the clutter and design your dashboards to tell an effective story.
+Call it whatever you want – white noise, static, strobe light effect, or visual overload – remove all the data clutter and design your dashboards to tell an effective story.

 Hopefully, you can employ some of these best practices and principles to reach your visualization goals.

-What are some other ways you reduce data clutter?
+What are some other ways you reduce dashboard clutter?

 Get the Guide Fundamental Design Principles for Dashboards

 Even if you’re not the artistic type, this guide will have you thinking like a graphic designer and making informed choices that support your data narrative.